starwarsfan/shadow-control/README.md

 ### Instance name
 `name`

 A descriptive and unique name for this **Shadow Control** instance.
-A sanitized version of this name will be used to mark corresponding log entries of this instance within the Home Assistant main log file.
+A sanitized version of this name will be used to mark corresponding log entries of this instance within the Home Assistant main log file as well as prefix for the created entities.

+Example:
+1. The instance is named "Dining room door"
+2. The sanitized name will be "dining_room_door"
+3. Log entries start with ``
+4. Entities will be named e. g. like ``

 #### Shutter type
 `facade_shutter_type_static`